metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 - `grpc_web` (Attributes) GrpcWeb holds the gRPC web middleware configuration.This middleware converts a gRPC web request to an HTTP/2 gRPC request. (see [below for nested schema](#nestedatt--spec--grpc_web))
 - `headers` (Attributes) Headers holds the headers middleware configuration.This middleware manages the requests and responses headers.More info: https://doc.traefik.io/traefik/v3.0/middlewares/http/headers/#customrequestheaders (see [below for nested schema](#nestedatt--spec--headers))
 - `in_flight_req` (Attributes) InFlightReq holds the in-flight request middleware configuration.This middleware limits the number of requests being processed and served concurrently.More info: https://doc.traefik.io/traefik/v3.0/middlewares/http/inflightreq/ (see [below for nested schema](#nestedatt--spec--in_flight_req))
-- `ip_allow_list` (Attributes) IPAllowList holds the IP allowlist middleware configuration.This middleware accepts / refuses requests based on the client IP.More info: https://doc.traefik.io/traefik/v3.0/middlewares/http/ipallowlist/ (see [below for nested schema](#nestedatt--spec--ip_allow_list))
+- `ip_allow_list` (Attributes) IPAllowList holds the IP allowlist middleware configuration.This middleware limits allowed requests based on the client IP.More info: https://doc.traefik.io/traefik/v3.0/middlewares/http/ipallowlist/ (see [below for nested schema](#nestedatt--spec--ip_allow_list))
 - `ip_white_list` (Attributes) Deprecated: please use IPAllowList instead. (see [below for nested schema](#nestedatt--spec--ip_white_list))
 - `pass_tls_client_cert` (Attributes) PassTLSClientCert holds the pass TLS client cert middleware configuration.This middleware adds the selected data from the passed client TLS certificate to a header.More info: https://doc.traefik.io/traefik/v3.0/middlewares/http/passtlsclientcert/ (see [below for nested schema](#nestedatt--spec--pass_tls_client_cert))
 - `plugin` (Map of String) Plugin defines the middleware plugin configuration.More info: https://doc.traefik.io/traefik/plugins/